microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     orientation?: Orientation;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "SliderLabel" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
+//
 // @public
-export class SliderLabel extends FASTElement {
+export class SliderLabel extends FoundationElement {
     // @internal (undocumented)
     connectedCallback(): void;
     disabled: boolean;